spotproxy-project/spotproxy/docs/INSTALLATION.md

 ```

 ## Basic test:
-1. On a separate machine, ensure the AWS VM's public IP (this can be obtained for example from the AWS console) can be pinged.
+1. On a separate machine (e.g., your host machine), ensure the AWS VM's public IP (this can be obtained for example from the AWS console) can be pinged.
 ```bash
 ping <AWS-VM-PUBLIC-IP>
 ```